Life Update

 - Top with sliced onion, sliced sundried tomatoes, artichoke, cherry tomatoes and half of the feta crumbled.

-- Place the lemon halves face down on the pan along with the rest of the feta cheese and handful of olives.
+- Place the lemon halves face down on the pan along with the rest of the feta cheese and a handful of olives.

 - Bake for 10 minutes, remove from oven, sprinkle with mozzarella, and return to oven until cheese is melted.